Alphen aan den Rijn: History

 In recent years, a large part of the city centre has undergone a full urban renewal.
 Many buildings from the 1950s and earlier have been demolished to make place for modern architecture.
 This "masterplan" included the addition of a new public square next to the riverbank, the construction of a performing arts theatre/cinema, an upgrade of local shops and the creation of pedestrian streets.
 As of 2006, all of these projects on the left riverbank Hoge Zijde have been finished and a new similar masterplan for the right riverbank Lage Zijde has been developed and is being executed now.

 On 9 April 2011, a gunman opened fire at a shopping centre in Alphen aan den Rijn, killing six people and subsequently taking his own life.

-On 3 August 2015, a newly built bridge flap of the under-renovation Juliana Bridge on the Oude Rijn collapsed.
+On 3 August 2015, a newly built bridge flap of the Juliana Bridge, under renovation, on the Oude Rijn collapsed.
 It was being hoisted by two cranes, different in size, floating on a pontoon that was not stabilized.
 It became unbalanced shortly after the lifting started, fell and collapsed onto buildings.
 There were no injuries and fatalities, many inhabitants having already cleared the area.
-In total 51 properties were damaged.
+In total, 51 properties were damaged.